$31.54-$39.07 hourly / $5,466.98-$6,772.64 monthly / $65,603.76-$81,271.68 annual

 Develop innovative programs and services to meet diverse needs and interests of the community

-Analyze problems accurately and take effective action
+Analyze problems accurately and take appropriate action

 Gather and analyze data pertaining to assigned programs